 The prodigal sidekick has returned.

-This time around, however, instead of serving as O'Brien's on-air wingman, Richter will take the role of full-service announcer.
-In addition to serving as Tonight's official voice, he will also regularly appear in comedy bits.
+This time around, however, instead of serving as O'Brien's onair wingman, Richter will take the role of full-service announcer, who in addition to serving as the official voice of the late night juggernaut will also regularly appear in comedy bits.

 "Andy is one of the funniest people I know, and we've maintained a close friendship since he left Late Night," O'Brien said.
 "We have a proven chemistry that will be an incredible asset to The Tonight Show."

-"I'm looking forward to working with Andy on a daily basis again, particularly since he owes me $300," O'Brien added.
+"I'm looking forward to working with Andy on a daily basis again, particularly since he owes me $300," O'Brien said.

-The duo first teamed up back in 1993, when an untested—and, at least by the network, untrusted—O'Brien took over David Letterman's late-night show.
-Richter left in 2000 to pursue an acting career, more often than not backed by O'Brien.
-(The host produced Richter's most high-profile, ill-fated TV outings: 2007's Andy Barker, P.I. and 2002's Andy Richter Controls the Universe.)
+The duo first teamed up back in 1993, when an untested—and at least by the network, untrusted—O'Brien took over David Letterman's late night show.
+He left in 2000 to pursue an acting career, more often than not backed by O'Brien.
+(The host produced Richter's most high-profile ill-fated TV outings, 2007's Andy Barker, P.I., and 2002's Andy Richter Controls the Universe.)